New teachers, new friends, and maybe even a fresh new pair of shoes. School is back in session.

 Stay involved in extra-curricular activities

-Plan to take standardized tests
+Plan to take standardized tests (if necessary)

 Research academic programs